9thCore/KubeJS_Customs/README.md

-# KubeJS_Schemas
+# KubeJS_Customs
- Various(?) recipe schemas for use in KubeJS scripts
+ Hosting site for custom KubeJS scripts, from schemas to just utilities.